joekim97/p8106_hw3_jhk2201/homework3_jhk2201.md

 The Top Three Most Popular Items Sold in

+###### Make a table showing the mean hour of the day at which Pink Lady Apples and Coffee Ice Cream are ordered on each day of the week; format this table for human readers (i.e. produce a 2 x 7 table).

 instacart %&gt;% mutate(order\_dow = recode(order\_dow, ‘0’ = ‘Sunday’,
 ‘1’ = ‘Monday’, ‘2’ = “Tuesday”, ‘3’ = “Wednesday”, ‘4’ = “Thursday”,
 ‘5’ = “Friday”, ‘6’ = “Saturday”)) %&gt;% group\_by(product\_name,